Iceland Ring Road & Snæfellsnes Grand Tour

 Your next stop is Iceland’s scenic south-east.
 You’ll first pass by various outlet glaciers belonging to Vatnajökull, Europe’s largest ice cap.
 You’ll then arrive at the stunning Jökulsárlón, a lagoon famous for its bogging icebergs.
 This exceptional sight sits at the foot of Iceland’s highest mountain, Hvannadalshnúkur, and you could even book an optional boat tour onto the lagoon.

 Skaftafell Nature Reserve is another must-see area.
 This oasis, surrounded by glaciers and black sand plains, offers a broad range of options for impressive hikes.
-Continue through the village of Kirkjubæjarklaustur, the Eldhraun lava field, and the Mýrdalssandur plain before arriving in the Vík area.
+Later, continue your drive to Vík/Kirkjubæjarklaustur for your overnight stay.

 Staying inReykjavík